NickPasch/9-READMEGenerator/Develop/new.md

 ## Description

-You can invoke this project using node to quickly generate a readme, saving time.
+Generates a README

 ## Installation

-You just tack it into your source files.
+Just include it in your source code!

 ## Usage

-Invoke it using "node (filename.js)", and answer the questions.
+Invoke it using "node (filename).js", and answer the questions!

 ## License